MicrosoftDocs/patterns-practices/patterns-practices/index.md

 Prism is intended for software developers building WPF or Silverlight applications that typically feature multiple screens, rich user interaction and data visualization, and that embody significant presentation and business logic.
 These applications typically interact with a number of back-end systems and services and, using a layered architecture, may be physically deployed across multiple tiers.
 It is expected that the application will evolve significantly over its lifetime in response to new requirements and business opportunities.
 In short, these applications are "built to last" and "built for change."
 If your application does not need to last or need to change, then you may not benefit from using Prism.

+> [!NOTE]
-**Note:** Even single-person projects can realize the benefits by creating more testable and maintainable applications that can evolve over time using the modular approach.
+> Even single-person projects can realize the benefits by creating more testable and maintainable applications that can evolve over time using the modular approach.

 ## Architectural Goals